digitalcolony/cruxcalc/README.md

-# Health & Fitness Calculators 🏃‍♂️💪
+# Potato Hack Fitness Calculators 🥔💪

-**Modern Health & Fitness Calculators**
+**Modern Health & Fitness Calculators - Available as Web App & Desktop App**

-This app is a collection of sleek, user-friendly health and fitness calculators built with Astro.
-Say goodbye to boring, outdated calculator interfaces and hello to engaging, modern tools for your health journey.
+This is a collection of sleek, user-friendly health and fitness calculators built with Astro.
+Say goodbye to boring, outdated calculator interfaces and hello to engaging, modern tools for your health journey. **Download as a desktop or mobile app for the best experience!**

 ## ✨ Features